 For many, the decision to enter a substance abuse treatment program has been a long time coming and finally with the support of family and friends, the day arrives.
-Joining the treatment program is a crucial step towards full recovery.
+Joining programs for addiction is a crucial step towards full recovery.
 Our staff of experts will be counseling, teaching, and training the individual to adapt to the real world conditions without assistance from their substance of choice.

 Substance abuse treatment programs at Awakenings involves an assessment of emotional events that trigger a client’s response and the most effective treatment therapy for detoxing.
 The client will need to learn to release these triggers from their life to make space for healthier emotions and more enjoyable desires.
 Our treatment focuses on understanding the triggers, which for many are connected to emotional predicaments.
 The goal is to regain a healthy lifestyle, reinstate a feeling of well-being and learn to cope with daily tension.

-The program is built around daily interactions between our staff and the client learning about themselves to ensure full recovery without relapse.
+The programs for addiction are built around daily interactions between our staff and the client learning about themselves to ensure full recovery without relapse.
 Building a bond of closeness and trust, helps our staff to determine if there are underlying health conditions that may have been overlooked.
 For this reason, our staff is licensed professionals who are qualified in recognizing health disorder symptoms along with substance abuse reactions.
 Their knowledge and experience provide a calming environment for the recovering client.